tpgllc/app-config/doc/customizing.md

 This module is has several functions:
 * Allow values to be passed into the system from a configuration file at run-time.
 * Create a module consisting of the configuration file variables that can be used to pass paramters to other modules.
 * Hooks are provided to allow specific formatting of sections and variables accepted from the configuation file.
-Custom variables, not maintained in the configuration file can be inserted in the cfg module through the custom variable hook.
+* Custom variables, which are not maintained in the configuration file can be inserted in the cfg module through the custom variable hook.
 * Manage the config file, reading parameters into the application, creating the initial file with defaults, updating existing config file if parameters are added or names change.